Tsaobis Baboon Project

 Weekly work schedule

-Since data collection from the baboons requires consecutive full-day follows, these "field days" usually take place over four-day stints with an intervening two-day break.
-These days are primarily "rest" days, but there will also be some office and general housekeeping duties (e.g. updating databases, cooking supper).
+Since data collection from the baboons requires consecutive full-day follows, these "field days" usually take place over two-day stints with an intervening one-day break.
+The latter are primarily "rest" days, but there will also be some office and general housekeeping duties (e.g. updating databases, cooking supper).
 Trips will be made to Windhoek about once a month for supplies, and volunteers will also be expected to assist occasionally with these trips.
-Although the field-office/rest day cycle of 4-2 days is the normal routine, this schedule necessarily retains flexibility throughout the field season.
+Although the field-office/rest day cycle of 2-1 days is the normal routine, this schedule necessarily retains flexibility throughout the field season.

 Accomodation is based around a small two-roomed bungalow.
 The bungalow has a kitchen, bathroom and office.
 Members of the field team sleep in their own tents at outside the bungalow, but use the living area of the bungalow for rest and relaxation.